 Getting Married in Jamaica and Weddings on the Beach

 It’s very easy to get married in Jamaica with no legal requirement for residency on the island; you can literally turn up and get married on the beach.
 You will need 24 hours to organise the legal documentation for the marriage license and it is advisable to send copies of the required documents in advance.

 Legal Requirements for a wedding in Jamaica – Birth certificate, parents written consent if under 18 year of age, proof of divorce if previously married, death certificate of Widow or widower if previously widowed.
 Original certificates will be required on the day of the wedding.

 Marriages can take place anywhere on the island between the hours of 8am and 8pm.

-Hotel Resorts such as Sandals offer Free weddings when staying in their resorts, which is excellent value if you are on a budget.
+Hotel Resorts such as Sandals offer Free weddings when staying in their resorts, which is an excellent value if you are on a budget.
 Other options are Coyaba Beach Resort from £599 per person, a charming beachfront boutique hotel with only one wedding per day.
-Marry bare foot on the beach of in a candle lit tent.
+Marry barefoot on the beach or in a candlelit tent.

 Call for your personal consultation on your wedding abroad or visit our Wedding Abroad section. or contact us for your personal consultation.

 Honeymoons in Jamaica